Welcome to Disability Resources at the University of Minnesota Rochester (UMR).

 Registering with Disability Resources is simple.
-Just follow these five steps.
+Follow the steps below:

-- Contact Disability Resources - Current and prospective UMR students should schedule an intake appointment with the UMR Disability Coordinator.
-Contact the Disability Resources Coordinator at firstname.lastname@example.org or 507-258-8058.
+Contact Disability Resources - Current and prospective UMR students should schedule an intake appointment with the UMR Disability Coordinator at firstname.lastname@example.org or 507-258-8058.

-Bring documentation - Bring current documentation of a diagnosis of disability to your intake appointment.
-This may include, but is not limited to: medical reports, Individualized Education Programs, 504 Plans, or letters from health care providers.
+Bring current documentation - Documentation of a diagnosis of disability should be brought to your intake appointment.
+This may include but is not limited to medical reports, Individualized Education Programs, 504 Plans or letters from health care providers.

 Complete registration agreement - During your intake meeting, you will be required to complete a registration agreement which identifies the responsibilities of Disability Resources, as well as you, the student.